What is a Home Theatre Power Manager

 Built-in 15 amp circuit breaker.
 Nine AC mains outlets.
 EMI/RFI noise filtering.

-The Furman M-8X2 also helps in noise reduction.
-The AC noise filtering reduces RFI/EMI.
-It helps to filter the power and supply a clean current to your home theater.
-This device protects against power spikes and surges.
+The Furman M-8X2 also helps reduce noise.
+Its AC noise filtering reduces RFI/EMI.
+The device filters the power and supplies a clean current to your home theater, protecting it against power spikes and surges.

 It comes with a 15 amp rated circuit breaker.
-There is a front panel indicator in this device that helps you to know that your system is protected.
+This device has a front panel indicator that helps you know that your system is protected.
 The “Protection OK” indicator shows that your equipment is being protected.

-AudioQuest products are praised for their quality of audio equipment.
-And the Niagara 1200 power conditioner is a premium product for lovers of quality audio.
-It has 5+2 outlets, two of which are designed for high current (for amplifiers), and 5 line outlets with filters.
-These are designed for audio systems but will work well for home theater as well.
+AudioQuest products are praised for their quality audio equipment.
+The Niagara 1200 power conditioner is a premium product for lovers of quality audio.
+It has 5+2 outlets, two designed for high current (for amplifiers), and five line outlets with filters.
+These outlets are designed for audio systems but also work well for home theater.

-All inputs and outputs are made from AudioQuest’s high-quality NRZ silver and beryllium series.
+All inputs and outputs are from AudioQuest’s high-quality NRZ silver and beryllium series.

-The Niagara 1200 is capable of ultra-quiet operation with very low noise levels.
+The Niagara 1200 is capable of ultra-quiet operation with deficient noise levels.

 FAQ